SAP-samples/cloud-extension-html5-sample/mission/create-application/buildDeploy/README.md

 ### Assigning role collection to the user

-In the previous step, we have added a Role Collection "BPViewerRC" in "xs-security.json" file.
+In the previous step, we have added a Role Collection **BPViewerRC** in **xs-security.json** file.
 So only users who are assigned to this role can view the application.

-1. In the SAP Cloud Platform Subaccount Overview page, click on Security> Trust Configuration.
+1. In the SAP BTP subaccount Overview page, click on Security> Trust Configuration.
 2. Click on your company Identity Provider which has the users who will login to the application.
-3. Click on 'Role Collection Assignment' and Enter your email id and click on “Show Assignments”.
+3. Click on **Role Collection Assignment** and Enter your email id and click on **Show Assignments**.
 This User/Email has to be already configured to your identity provider.

    ![Deploy App](./images/checkRoleColl.png)

-4. Click on “Assign Role Collection”.
+4. Click on **Assign Role Collection**.
-5. Select “BPViewerRC” and click on “Assign Role Collection”.
+5. Select **BPViewerRC** and click on **Assign Role Collection**.
 (Same as in previous step).

    ![Assign Role Coll](./images/assignRoleColl.png)

 ### Accessing the deployed application

-1. To open your deployed HTML5 application, switch to the SAP Cloud Platform Sub-account page and choose 'HTML5 Applications'.
+1. To open your deployed HTML5 application, switch to the SAP BTP subaccount page and choose **HTML5 Applications**.
 Click on the application link to open the application.
-You have also noted this application link in the   earlier step in SAP Business Application Studio with command "cf html5-list -d -u".
+You have also noted this application link in the  earlier step in SAP Business Application Studio with command **cf html5-list -d -u**.

    ![Open Running App](./images/openHTML5App.png)